 Well hello everyone!
 It's been a while since I posted, but I promise you it's because I have been busy with just life.
 So much as changed in a little over a month, but the biggest highlight of the past month that I can share with you is that I recently visited the Grand Canyon on a trip with my Mom.
-The activity that we did in the Canyon was take the famous mule ride down the Canyon down to the bottom of Phantom Ranch.
+The activity that we did in the Canyon took the famous mule ride down the Canyon down to the bottom of Phantom Ranch.

 This is me a the half-way point at Indian Garden.
 There are a few things if you want to do this ride from the top of the South Rim.